Free initial advice

 If you are interested in suing a company, one of our solicitors may be able to help.
 There are many benefits that come with working with a solicitor, for example, they can help you gather evidence to strengthen your claim.

 Our solicitors work on a No Win No Fee basis, and could help you under a Conditional Fee Agreement (CFA).
-This is a type of No Win No Fee arrangement which typically means you would not pay any upfront or ongoing payments to your solicitor for their work.
+This is a type of No Win No Fee arrangement which typically means your solicitor will not collect upfront or ongoing fees for their work.
 Similarly, if your claim fails, you won’t pay a fee to your solicitor their services.

 Instead, your solicitor would take a small success fee from your compensation payout.
 This is taken as a small, legally-capped percentage.